 An ego, on the part of an architect, tends to block off the ability to listen to a Client’s reaction or input.

-All of a Client's needs, overlaying with site restrictions, technical concerns such as tying in plumbing lines, or how to heat and cool a space …. are often conflicting.
-Often budgets are restricting as well.
+All of a Client's needs such as overlaying with site restrictions, technical concerns like tying in plumbing lines, or how to heat and cool a space– are often conflicting.
+Budgets can be restricting as well.
 The compounding of all of these variables can box in a thought process to limit results.

-But with trained problem solving approach, what can seem limiting to some, often in architecture becomes the best feature of a project – a required beam leads to a ceiling cove, required drainage leads to a bridge... by thinking outside the box, the negative becomes the positive.
+However, with a trained problem-solving approach, what can seem limiting to some, under architectural circumstances, becomes the best feature of a project.
+A required beam leads to a ceiling cove, required drainage leads to a bridge... by thinking outside the box, the negative becomes the positive.

 The Ballard+Mensua logo is intended to show our philosophy of thinking outside the box, of understanding that every problem has its balanced solution.

 Feng Shui / Earth Spirit

 As part of Seth Ballard's college thesis, he researched parallels in the design philosophies of several ancient cultures such as India, China, Japan, Celtic, and Native American.

 All of these cultures shared a guiding set of design principles, which have a great deal to do with the earth's natural forces.

 Some are practical and just involve common sense– such as if there is a valley and the valley slopes downwards, beware of placing a building there (it will be subject to winds and flood).